 Bark Europa crosses the oceans following the traditional sailing routes, which are often a long way from the routes of commercial trade.
 This makes our sailing voyages exceptionally interesting for scientific research.
 During our sail around the world in 2013 we had special equipment on board taking measurements of air and water which are being used for international research on climate change and meteorology.
 Last year we deployed several floaters and drifters along the route from Cape Town to Horta, activities that we will pursue in the coming years.
-In 2016 we had two scientists on board who investigated their own research goals and will gave lectures on their field of experience.
+In 2016 we had two scientists on board who investigated their own research goals and gave lectures on their field of experience.
+Last year we had three researchers on board from Wageningen University and Bangor University (UK) who focused on plastic research and marine biology.

 Our voyage will start from Capetown before we head north to St Helena, Ascension Island and the Azores.
 Capetown is the capital city of the south-west region called Western Cape province.
 Located on the shore of the Table Mountain, you have a wonderful view over the city once you climb up the mountain.
 From Lion’s Head, you can watch over Robben island, which was the island where Nelson Mandela has been imprisoned for over nineteen years.